Barn Island Wildlife Management Area

-Parking: Shoulder parking and boat launch near 249 Palmer Neck Rd, Pawcatuck, CT
+- West Side: Shoulder parking and boat launch near 249 Palmer Neck Rd, Pawcatuck, CT

-and from the eastern side off Stewart Rd, Unnamed Road, Pawcatuck, CT
+- East Side: off Stewart Rd, Unnamed Road, Pawcatuck, CT

 Barn Island has at least five miles of trails that pass through diverse ecosystems on the Connecticut coastline.
 One of only two undeveloped sections along the CT coast (the other being Bluff Point) the trails here go from tidal marsh views to forest and field interspersed with cultural points throughout.